edouardparis/edouardparis.github.io/content/reading/books/_index.md

 year.
 Books are chosen by my curiosity and the recommendations of my friends.

 Computer science and programming manuals are not included.
-I mostly cherry pick information in them.
+I mostly cherry pick information from them.

-If the title is translated in french: I read the french translation.
+If the title is translated in French: I read the French translation.